Joshua Walmsley: Career

 With Lord Palmerston, Walmsley unsuccessfully contested Liverpool in the Liberal interest in June 1841.
 He retired to Ranton Abbey, Staffordshire, in 1843, and at the general election of 1847 was elected M.P. for Leicester, but was unseated on petition.
 He started the National Reform Association about this time, and was its president and chief organiser for many years.

-In 1849 he was returned as M.P. for Bolton in Lancashire, but in 1852 exchanged that seat for Leicester, where his efforts on behalf of the framework knitters had made him popular.
+In 1849, he was returned as M.P. for Bolton in Lancashire, but in 1852 exchanged that seat for Leicester, where his efforts on behalf of the framework knitters had made him popular.
 He lost his seat in 1857, and practically retired from public life, although he retained the presidency of the National Sunday League from 1856 to 1869.

+Death

 He died on 17 November 1871 at Hume Towers, his residence at Bournemouth, leaving issue, of whom H. M. Walmsley wrote The Life of Sir Joshua Walmsley (London 1879).
 He was interred at All Saints Church, Edge Hill, Liverpool.
 His wife, whom he married in 1815, née Adeline Mulleneux, survived him by two years.